heitorchang/good-practice/clojure.md

 ## IntelliJ IDEA with Cursive

+In Ubuntu, disable these keyboard shortcuts (Open Settings > Keyboard > Shortcuts)
+Navigation:
+Hide all normal windows
+Move to workspace on the left/right

 Set Alt + - to Jump to REPL Editor
 Set Alt + 0 to Focus editor
 Set Alt + 9 to Tool Windows > Debug